Customer area

 • centralized and always up-to-date data

-• smooth collaboration between departments
+• smooth collaboration across departments

 • full control over revisions and changes